 Tarot Card Keywords is the new e-book from Catherine that incorporates all the keywords and correspondences from the posts here and in the Tarot Card Meanings section.
 It expands and extends them to include new sections, as well as adding relevant blog posts with exclusive new additions.

-76 pages of keywords and correspondences, printer friendly and available now.
+76 pages of keywords and correspondences, printer friendly and available now for $10.95.
 Instant download.